caiogasparine/caiogasparine/README.md

 Hi there!

 My name is Caio!
-I am an IT Project manager and passionate about AI / ML projects!
+I am an IT Project manager and passionate Data and AI projects.

 See you! ;-)